 Ypsilanti’s local newspapers from 1864 to 2010 are archived on microfilm.
 A microfilm reader and printer is available.
 Vital records–births, deaths, and marriages–from the Ypsilanti Commercial (1864-1898) are also searchable online.

 YDL Staff are not able to send out obituaries, and we do not maintain an active obituary file.
-For local sources with obituary files, please check our local links page.
+The Ypsilanti Historical Society Archives may be able to assist with obituaries.